 Similar results were found among the French discussants.
-Labels were stated to be a purchase criterion for many of the French participants, as they provide clear information about the product and are a kind of "insurance" for consumers with regard to product quality.
-Labels were described as a sign of quality and "always better than chicken without a label" (FR).
-The participants claimed that they primarily have trust in labels and mentioned in this regard that the controls carried out create trust.
+Labels were stated to be a purchase criterion for many of the French participants, as, according to them, they provide clear information about the product and are a kind of "insurance" for consumers regarding the product quality.
+Labels were described as a sign of quality and were mentioned to be "always better than chicken without a label".
+The participants claimed that they mainly have confidence in labels and mentioned in this context that the controls carried out create trust.
 They also said that labels give them a feeling of security.
-Some participants in the focus groups, however, also expressed doubts and questioned labels because of missing information and respondents do not know what exactly these labels stand for.
-As among the Danish participants, French discussants indicated that it depends on which authority initiated the label and that labels implemented by the government are more trustworthy than private labels.
-Very few respondents also stated that labels are not a purchase criterion for them.
-Since the participants were not familiar with the details of the labels and did not know the exact criteria behind them, they stated that more information about the actual criteria and more transparency is needed to gain more trust.
-The large number of labels available was also seen as problematic.
+Some focus group participants, on the other hand, expressed doubts and questioned labels because of a lack of information and because respondents were not sure what exactly these labels stand for.
+Like the Danish participants, the French discussants also indicated that it depends on which authority initiated the label and that labels implemented by the government are perceived as more trustworthy than private labels.
+Only few respondents reported that labels are not a purchase criterion for them.
+As several participants were not familiar with the details of the labels and did not know the exact criteria they are based on, they indicated that more information about the actual criteria and more transparency is needed to gain more trust.
+Also, the large number of labels available on the market were seen as problematic.

-Dutch participants also mainly stated that labels are a purchase criterion for them.
-The reasons for this were that they make the packaging more attractive in terms of design and the information it provides, and that labels can be used to quickly identify whether the product is "organic" or "free-range".
-Among Dutch respondents, confidence in labels seemed to be at least present to a large extent, but they likewise claimed that more information on the requirements of the labels is needed.
-Furthermore, many participants expressed scepticism about labels, because they cannot be sure if what the label stands for actually applies to this specific product and because they lack knowledge about the criteria of the labels:
+Dutch participants also predominantly stated that labels are a purchase criterion for them.
+The reasons given were that they make the packaging more attractive in terms of design and the information it provides, and that labels can be used to quickly identify whether the product is from "organic" or "free-range" production.
+Among Dutch respondents, confidence in labels seemed to be broadly present, but they likewise claimed that more information on the labelling is needed.
+Furthermore, many participants expressed scepticism about labels, because they cannot be sure that what the label actually stands for applies to that respective product and because they lack knowledge about the precise criteria of the labels: